The Quiet Ones are a Irish traditional music duo based in Cork, Ireland.

 Patrick Egan comes from County Wicklow in Ireland.
 He began studying the Concertina when he was 7 years old with great musician Larry Kinsella.

 In 2007, he received his postgraduate degree in Ethnomusicology from the University of Limerick (Irish World Academy of Music and Dance).
 He teaches and plays at the oldest Irish festival, the Cooley Collins Trad Fest in Gort (Galway).
 In 2018 he submitted his PhD at the University of Cork, where he studied the manuscripts and musical projects of the great Irish composer Seán Ó Riada.
-Since 2019, he has resided in Washington DC where he is exploring Irish traditional music at the Library of Congress.
+In 2019, he resided in Washington DC where he explored Irish traditional music at the Library of Congress.
+Since 2020 he has been an assistant lecturer at King’s College London and University College Cork.

 Nicola Stathers comes from California and started to play Irish music and uilleann pipes when she was 12 years old.